decretist/Dissertation/Chapter1/chapter1.md

 informal gatherings of students around a master, although the older model probably continued at more peripheral schools.[^2]

-The emergence of faculties of canon law in the middle decades of the twelfth century was a feature of a wider intellectual and social revolution.
+The emergence of faculties of canon law in the second half of the twelfth century was a feature of a wider intellectual and social revolution.
 There had been a revival in Bologna of the formal study of Roman law during the second and third decades of the twelfth